| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Title search

 When purchasing a property, most buyers will hire a lawyer or title company to comb through public records to follow the transfer of the title across the decades.
-This ensures that the title is clean and free of any liens or encumbrances.
+This ensures the title is clean and free of liens or encumbrances.
 Individuals can conduct their own searches, but that’s not usually recommended.
 Generally, title insurance companies accept 30 years of record, which is good news for owners of historic homes.

 Transfer of ownership